This article explains how to change the Question Editor edit panel layouts. Here's a demo of a customized edit layout so you can see what is possible.

 data-lrn-qe-i18n-placeholder-label

-Question Editor searches for a label with key placeholder:empty_stimulus
+Editor searches for a label with key placeholder:empty_stimulusin

 <h1>My Custom Edit Panel Layout</h1>